soneyahossain/hcc-gap-recommender/README.md

     cd $HCC_EXPERIMENTS/scripts
     ./rq2.sh

 Note: you may see some exceptions during the mutation testing, these are normal and expected.
+This same bash file can be used to run experiments for all subjects, however, that may take days when running a single job using multicore processor.

 This should take approximately 2 minutes to generate 15 different test suites from the `commons-cli-limited` subject and run mutation test on those 15 test suites.
 Upon successful completion, the outputs are stored in the `$HCC_EXPERIMENTS/hcc_results/commons-cli-limited/rq2` directory, `result.txt` stores the statement checked coverage